scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 integrated tool are capable of covering all of the requirements.
 Therefore we select this pair as our primary technology choice.

-Elyra's pipeline editor supports drag’n’drop functionality, for adding arbitrary scripts (shell, R, python) and Jupyter notebooks from the file explorer to the canvas.
-To each one of them can be assigned a container image which they would use to run on.
+Elyra's pipeline editor supports drag and drop functionality, for adding arbitrary scripts (shell, R, python) and Jupyter notebooks to the canvas.
-Elyra supports submission of the pipelines to Airflow and Kubeflow at the moment.
+Each script gets a container image assigned to be executed in.

-Together with Kubeflow and JupyterLab (where Elyra runs as an extension) all our requirements are fulfilled.
+At the moment, Elyra supports pipeline submissions to Airflow and Kubeflow.

-Kubernetes support, GPU support, an existing and growing component library, Reproducibility and Data Lineage is provided by Kubeflow and visual editing with low code support through Jupyter notebooks and collaboration support with Git is supported by Elyra and JupyterLab.
+Together with Kubeflow and JupyterLab (where Elyra runs as an extension), all our requirements are fulfilled.

 .. figure:: architecture.png